DJNicoco/COMP-359_Assignment-3-Final/README.md

 - Initialize a family tree with a root person.
 The root person can be a grandparent, great-grandparent, great-great-parent, great<sup>n</sup> grandparent etc (however far you'd like to go).
 - Add children to a specific parent.
 - Allows to create a visualization of the Family Tree using ASCII art for a more understandable representation of the familial heirarchy.
-- Using BST in-order search to find a person within the family tree.
+- Using BST pre-order search to find a person within the family tree.

 #### 3. FamilyTree.cpp file
 - This file consists of the implementation of the FamilyTree class methods which include: